 Leinster is rich with medieval castles, sport, and theater, and is home to Ireland’s capital, Dublin City.
 The capital, a town originally founded by the Vikings, is rich in historical locations and cultural events to keep tourists entertained.

-Leinster is the most populated of the provinces and, due to the heavy colonization in this part of the country, it holds many fine examples of medieval, Norman, Georgian, and Neolithic architecture.
+Leinster is the most populous province and, due to the heavy colonization in this part of the country, it contains many fine examples of medieval, Norman, Georgian, and Neolithic architecture.

 Munster - Clare, Cork, Kerry, Limerick, Tipperary, and Waterford

-Munster, being the birthplace of the modern Gaelic games, has a strong sporting heritage, especially hurling and rugby.
+Munster, being the birthplace of the modern Gaelic games, has a strong sporting heritage, especially in hurling and rugby.
 There are many ancient castles and monasteries in the province.
-This coupled with the vast green countryside and three cities make it a feature of the tourism industry.
+This, coupled with the vast green countryside and three cities, makes it a feature of the tourism industry.

 Ulster - Antrim, Armagh, Cavan, Derry, Donegal, Down, Fermanagh, Monaghan, and Tyrone.

 Ulster, which includes the six counties of Northern Ireland, draws visitors to its unique feature of basalt columns rising from the sea at the Giant’s Causeway.
-The beauty of Ulster lives in the influence played by several different cultures: the Ulster Scots, the Gaels, the Normans, and the Anglo-Normans.
+The beauty of Ulster lives in the influence of several cultures: the Ulster Scots, the Gaels, the Normans, and the Anglo-Normans.